California Transparency in Supply Chains Act

 The Company will not knowingly collect or use Personal Data in any manner not consistent with this Policy, as it may be amended from time to time, and applicable laws.

 Application for employment and/or employment with the Company provides express consent to the storage, processing, disclosure and/or destruction of Personal Data as related to employment with the Company or required by governmental agencies.
-Because Personal Information collected by the Company is necessary for business purposes, applicants and employees are required to provide it.
-Refusal or failure to provide requested Personal Information may disqualify an applicant or employee from employment with Ventura Coastal or from receipt of certain Company benefits.
+Because Personal Information collected by the Company is necessary for “business purposes” (to administer the employment or work relationship, manage employee performance, and ensure compliance with company policies), applicants and employees are required to provide it.
+For a complete list of data collected and the associated business purpose for collection, refer to the CCPA/CPRA Notices for Applicants/Employees/Temporary Associates.
+Refusal or failure to provide requested Personal Information may disqualify an applicant or employeefrom employment with Ventura Coastal or from receipt of certain Company benefits.

 USE OF THE INFORMATION COLLECTED